Homepage > Blank IRS W-8BEN Template

 Fact Name Description

-Purpose The W-8BEN form is used by foreign individuals to certify their foreign status for U.S. tax withholding purposes, claiming reduced withholding rates under tax treaties.
+Purpose The W-8BEN form is used by foreign individuals to certify their foreign status and claim tax treaty benefits.

 Steps to Filling Out IRS W-8BEN